 The GEM University Representative must have an eGEM account.
 If the GEM University Representative does not have an eGEM, please contact the GEM office at [email protected] for assistance.

 The application cycle opens every year on July 1.
-Active GEM Universities have year round access to the GEM database.
-We recommend mining the database after key milestones (e.g., October 1 – early consideration deadline; the Monday the week before Thanksgiving week or November 15th, which ever is the earliest- complete application deadline; January 15th – deadline for GEM applicants to submit a complete application directly to a minimum of three (3 )GEM Member Universities).
+(Active GEM Universities have year-round access to the GEM database.)
+We recommend mining the database after key milestones (e.g., October 1 – early consideration deadline; the Monday the week before Thanksgiving week or the second week of November, whichever is the earliest- complete application deadline; January 15th – deadline for GEM applicants to submit a complete application directly to a minimum of three (3 )GEM Member Universities).
 The GEM office will send an announcement to GEM University Representatives on each milestone date to remind Representatives that it’s a good time to mine the database for their specific recruiting needs.

 There are three types of GEM fellows.
 Member Universities determine which type of GEM fellows they will support at their institution.

 What’s included in each Fellowship Award Package by Designation